Short Manaslu Trekking

 Manaslu Conservation Area Permit (MCAP)

 This permit is also required to trek in the Manaslu Conservation Area.
-It can be obtained from the Nepal Tourism Board in Kathmandu individually or through a trekking company.
+It can be obtained from the Nepal Tourism Board in Kathmandu or through a trekking company.

 Annapurna Conservation Area Permit (ACAP)